(This post was last published on May 17, 2019. We’ve updated it for accuracy and completeness.)

-- Integration: Integrating with your other systems like an ERP, or POS system becomes more complicated.
+- System Integration: Integrating with your other systems like an ERP, or POS system becomes more complicated.

-Having two storefronts means two sets of sales data to manage.
-Keeping all of it straight is hard, but is essential in successfully managing multiple stores.
+Having multiple storefronts means multiple sets of sales data to manage.
+Keeping all of it straight is hard, but essential in successfully managing your business.

-How do you keep a 360-degree view of your customer across all your stores?
+How do you keep a 360-degree view of your customers across all your stores?
 How do you decimate inventory when the same items are sold on two different stores?

-You don’t want to isolate your data from your different stores.
+You don’t want to isolate data from your different stores, either.
 You won’t be able to manage for long if you do.
-Instead, merchants should focus on centralizing their sales data and using business processes that can be used across all sales channels.
+Instead, you should focus on centralizing your critical data and using business processes that can be used across all sales channels.

 Before you start out on this venture though, know what challenges you’re taking on.
 Only use multiple stores if you require it.
-If you decide that it is the best strategy for you, focus on how you plan on managing the complexities we mentioned.
+If you decide that it is the best strategy for your business, plan out how you’ll need to manage the complexities mentioned above.

 Best Practices for Managing Multiple Shopify Online Stores

-While it can be tricky to manage multiple Shopify stores, the fear of doing it shouldn’t stop you from selling the way you need.
-These following best-practices make it easier to manage a multi-store strategy.
+While it can be tricky to manage multiple Shopify shops, the fear of doing it shouldn’t stop you from growing your business!
+Follow these best-practices to make it easier to manage a multi-store strategy.

 If your Shopify stores represent different brands or target different customers, then the product information, copy, and design should reflect those differences.